vilhjalmur12/syllabus-2018/assignments/day06/README.md

 3. Check `Logged-in users can do anything`
 4. Save

+You will also need to setup an SSH key for the jenkins user to access GitHub.

 ## Part 6 - Create your first pipeline

 You will use a `Jenkinsfile` to define your workflow,